-You can reduce your child's chance of getting Reye syndrome by never giving aspirin to him or her.
-Some health problems, such as juvenile idiopathic arthritis, might be treated with aspirin medicine.
+You can reduce your child's chance of getting Reye syndrome.
+To lower the risk, never give your child aspirin.
+Some health problems might be treated with aspirin medicine.
+This includes problems such as Kawasaki disease.
 If this is true for your child, talk to your doctor about your child's treatment options.
-If your child's doctor prescribes aspirin, talk to the doctor about how to give it safely.
+If the doctor prescribes aspirin, talk to them about how to give it safely.

 Go to https://www.healthwise.net/patientEd

 Enter K339 in the search box to learn more about "Reye Syndrome in Children: Care Instructions".

 Current as of: August 25, 2022

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics